chantastic/fullstack-react-todo/notes.md

   - add `addTodoItem(title)` function and call it when form is submitted
   - now clear out our hard-coded state

-- hook up `deleteTodoItemById` function
+- hook up `deleteTodoItemWithId` function

   - add functioncall to button component, using id
     - now that we're using this value twice, we can can use object destructuring to help us remove the duplication

+- hook up `editTodoItemWithId` function
+  - add a peice of state to indicate editing
+  - use conditional in component to reveal editing